What's the Difference Between GMAT & GMAT Focus Edition?

 Understanding the Changes in GMAT Focus Edition

-The GMAT Focus Edition is a revamped version of the traditional GMAT introduced by the Graduate Management Admission Council to ease the testing experience that better aligns with business school requirements.
+The GMAT Focus Edition is a revamped version of the old GMAT introduced by the Graduate Management Admission Council to ease the testing experience and better align with business school requirements.

-One of the most notable changes in the Focus Edition is the reduction in test duration, with the exam now lasting approximately 2 hours 16 minutes, here are some of the other notable changes:
+One of the most notable changes in the Focus Edition is the reduction in test duration, with the exam now lasting approximately 2 hours and 15 minutes.
+Here are some of the other notable changes:

 1. No. of Sections Reduced from 4 to 3